AlaskaAirlines/auro-slideshow/docs/partials/api.md

 ### PlayOnInit

-Setting the `playOnInit` attribute will start playing the slideshow when the page loads if `autoplay` or `autoScroll` are enabled.
+Setting the `playOnInit` attribute will start playing the slideshow when the page loads if either `autoplay` or `autoScroll` are enabled.
 Otherwise, the slideshow will not start playing until the user clicks the play button or the `play()` method is called.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/playoninit.html) -->